mxagar/dermatologist-ai/README.md

 ## Preliminary Results

-Both models are rather simple and produce, in consequence, very bad results; however, the research framework is now built to explore more appropriate approaches, as outlined in the [improvements section](#possible-improvements) :wink:
+Both models produce very bad results; however, the research framework is now built to explore more appropriate approaches, as outlined in the [improvements section](#possible-improvements) :wink:

 ##### Classifier

+- Current versionI trained this version on Google Colab Pro with a Tesla T4 for 4-5 hours (50 epochs)
+  - This version is better than the previous one: Frozen ResNet50 trained for 20 epochs
-- The classifier has a ROC-AUC of 0.53 for the simplified classification benign vs. malign.
+- The classifier has a ROC-AUC of 0.68 for the simplified classification benign vs. malign.
-- Most of the melanoma cases are predicted as other types of skin lesions.
+- Melanoma and seborrheic keratosis are often predicted as other skin lesions.
-- Seborrheic keratosis is often predicted as nevus.
-- This is a nice example of why the accuracy metric is really bad for such inbalanced classification problems; even though the accuracy scores 70%, the recall for the malign vs. benign case is 0.07.
+- The recall for the malign vs. benign case is 0.58.

 <table cellspacing="0" cellpadding="0" style="border-collapse: collapse; border: none;">
 <tr >